 I lie.
 I wish I played poker because I have turned into such a good liar!
 I can lie!
 I could bluff a full house on a pair of twos.
 Really.
 Las Vegas, here I come, and I will win because I have developed a poker face.
-I can look anyone straight in the eye and tell them how wonderful I am doing while I am in a full on fibromyalgia flare… I even have the voice down.
+I can look you straight in the eye and tell you how wonderful I am doing while I am in a full on fibromyalgia flare.
+I even have the voice down.
 It’s like singing; talk is, just raise your voice an octave and talk out loud with a smile on your face.
 It’s easier on the phone, but I can do it in person.

 What is wrong with me?
 I can’t even steel a grape from the produce section without telling on myself… now I am a liar?

 Self-preservation?
 Tired of pity?
 Sick of medical advice?
 Tired of always being the patient?
 LIE.
 It’s not an easy concept in the beginning, and the first few times are utterly painful.
 You will feel so ashamed of yourself.
 Once the lie is out there you have to decide, is this how I will handle this or do I cop to the truth?